AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 Test case 1: Update a single field (company name)

-- Action: `update 1 company/Microsoft`.
+- Action: `update 1 company/Apple`.
 - Expected:
-  - The company field of the first internship changes to “Microsoft”.
+  - The company field of the first internship changes to “Apple”.
   - All other fields (role, deadline, pay, status) remain unchanged.
   - A success message will be displayed.